NeVeSpl/CodeRefactoringsForVisualStudio/README.md

 <img src="Documentation/ConvertToFullWPFProperty.sampleusecase.gif" width="699">

-Visual Studio code refactoring that replaces an auto-property with full property implementation that consists invocation of OnPropertyChanged in a setter.
+Visual Studio code refactoring that replaces an auto-property with full property implementation that consists of invocation of OnPropertyChanged in a setter.
 It can convert many auto-properties at once.